CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 When you click on _OK_, the tool will generate a key pair:
 - a private key (nsurname_crypt4gh.key)
 - a public key (nsurname_crypt4gh.pub)

-The keys an file names will be showed in the Activity Log.
+The keys and file names will be showed in the Activity Log and saved in the the same folder in which the Application was downloaded.

 !!!
 Note
-If you lose of forget the password, you will be unable to decrypt the files.Do not share your private key and your password.
+If you loose of forget the password you will be unable to decrypt the files.
+Do not share your private key and your password.